dansusman/Socket_Basics_Go/README.md

 - Until I read the docs for ReadLine(), I didn't understand what isPrefix was used for, so I just ignored it for a day of programming.
 That made for some useless reading of FIND messages.
+I stuck with it and implemented a version of my helper method that used ReadLine().
+Then I found ReadString('\n') which simplified things further still.

 ## Testing Code